28 October 2022

 Six Specialty Coffee Shops To Visit in Ubud, Bali

 During my recent trip to Bali, I spent almost four days in and around Ubud.
-After the peaceful surroundings of Munduk Moding Plantation, the hustle and bustle of Ubud was a bit of a shock to the system, but I dived straight into exploring some of the town's numerous speciality coffee shops and roasteries.
+After the peaceful surroundings of Munduk Moding Plantation, the hustle and bustle of Ubud was a bit of a shock to the system, but I dived straight into exploring some of the town's numerous specialty coffee shops and roasteries.
 The places listed are all within about 15 to 20 mins' walk of the centre, depending on where you start.
 There will be a separate post about all the other things I got up to in Ubud, but read on to find out about my coffee experiences.

-As you can probably guess from my map below, I'll be doing another blog post about the speciality coffee spots I visited in Canggu and Seminyak — some companies have cafes there and in Ubud and I tried to divide my time accordingly.
+As you can probably guess from my map below, I'll be doing another blog post about the specialty coffee spots I visited in Canggu and Seminyak — some companies have cafes there and in Ubud and I tried to divide my time accordingly.
 As usual, my very favourites have purple icons (also marked in the list below with an asterisk) and the 'sister locations' I didn't quite have time for are in dark blue.

 Anomali Coffee

 First in my list alphabetically, Anomali Coffee was the last coffee shop I visited in Ubud.
 The sun had finally come out on my last morning and it was a relief to seek refuge inside the air-conditioned coffee haven that is Anomali.
 There's also a terrace out front if you're better acclimatised to the heat than I was!
-The speciality coffee company is as old as this blog, dating back to 2007, and has ten cafes across Indonesia.
+The specialty coffee company is as old as this blog, dating back to 2007, and has ten cafes across Indonesia.
 I didn't have time to stop by their Canggu coffee shop, but was glad to make their acquaintance in Ubud.

 They serve produced in different parts of Indonesia and — short on time and high on temperature — I opted for a piccolo brewed with the Bali Ulian beans.
 The friendly baristas did a great job and the latte art looked great in my mini KeepCup, lasting all the way down to the bottom, with a sweet smooth taste.
 On a related note, although there's a continuum — and some disagreement — over the naming of small milk-based espresso drinks, I was very happy to be firmly in the land of the piccolo throughout my time in Bali!